lucasgouvea/leetcode_typescript/README.md

-# Solutions for leetcode problems in Typescript
+# Solutions for Leetcode problems in Typescript

 There're many solutions in the **src/<problem_number>_<problem_name>** path